 Emergencies often happen at the worst times.
 If you’re in pain or have had a dental injury, call us, and we’ll do our best to see you the same day.
 We set aside time each day for emergencies because we don’t want you to be in pain any longer than necessary.

-Let us help you with your dental emergency in Cary, NC!
-Dr. Jack Zhang is committed to providing comfortable and thorough general dental care at Kildaire Family & Cosmetic Dentistry.
+Let us help you with your dental emergency in Cary, NC.
+Dr. Jack Zhang provides comfortable and thorough general dental care at Kildaire Family & Cosmetic Dentistry.

 Common Dental Emergencies